 Track Form Block submissions

-Use Form & Button Conversions to see how visitors engage with your forms.
-You can track your form submission conversion rate, which compares the number of views a form received with the number of submissions it got.
+To see how visitors engage with your forms, use Form & Button Conversions Analytics.
+You can track your form submission conversion rate, which compares the number of times a form was viewed with the number of submissions it received.